UK spread better shares sink after EU watchdog proposes market curbs

 The Financial Conduct Authority said it supported ESMA in its consideration of potential EU-wide product intervention. (bit.ly/2yFVEn9)

-Shares in spread betters took a beating last year when Britain’s financial watchdog joined other European regulators in a crackdown on financial spread betting, a fast-growing 3.5 billion pound industry where most retail investors lose money.

-“We expect the FCA to announce the finalisation of its permanent measures in the first quarter of 2018, and for those measures to be similar to ESMA’s in an effort to harmonise regulation across the FCA and ESMA,” Investec Research said in a note to clients.
+Shares in IG Group, CMC Markets and Plus 500 sank between 7 and 13 percent in opening trade.

-IG Group said in a statement it had stopped offering its Sprint binary product to new retail clients in January, with revenue from binaries traded by clients in the UK and EU accounting for less than 5 percent of its revenue in the first half.
+IG Group said it had stopped offering its Sprint binary product to new retail clients in January, with revenue from binaries traded by clients in the UK and EU accounting for less than 5 percent of its revenue in the first half.

-IG Chief Executive Peter Hetherington told investors on a call that ESMA’s proposed leverage rules - restrictions on how much customers can borrow to make bets - “goes too far”.

-“What happens if you’ve got people who just want more leverage and choose to end up dealing with an offshore broker who is unlicensed in the EU, but then offer them more leverage that we are able to,” Hetherington said.
+IG Group said it remains difficult to predict the impact of regulatory change beyond the current financial year.

 CMC Markets said it could quickly respond to regulatory change as it did in Germany and Britain.